Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 The select list of a SELECT

-statement already has complex syntax and functionality,
+statement already has complex syntax and

-added to the language.
-This allows for a sugared syntax for extracting columns in bulk.
+construct was added to the language.
+This allows for a sugared

 The @COLUMNS